 Digital Transformation Strategy

-Digital transformation is the most important investment any enterprise sized business can make in the next decade it is about mastering your digital business model and consequently your tech strategy.
+most important investment any enterprise sized business can make in the next decade it is about mastering your digital business model and consequently your tech strategy.
 It’s about understanding the digital economy to make your company more connected, productive, and innovative.
 CEOs don’t need to be technologists or data analytics experts, but C-suite executives do need to dive in and understand the constant churn of digital opportunities.
 The next decade of digital transformation will change the dynamics of every business; — technology and digital are firmly rooted in the business vocabulary of the future— don’t get them confused.